TheOnlyZac/velcro/README.md

 * 8 bytes of padding.
 * 64 bytes for operands, which vary based on the opcode.

-All values are little-endian and operands are packed tightly.

-Velcro is a Scheme-like language for generating these macros.
+ Velcro is a Scheme-like language for generating these instruction sequences.
 Each opcode is represented by a built-in function.

 ### Comments